ericcmilligan/QuizStudyAppAndriodJava/2-requirements.md

 ### Quiz Gameplay

 1. The app should allow students to play quizzes sorted by created categories(questions assigned to a tag).
-2. The quiz should allow the student to choose one answer option and report if it is correct or incorrect.
+2. The quiz should allow the student to choose one answer option and then report to the student if it is correct or incorrect.
 3. The quiz should track the current score for a student's quiz.
 4. The quiz should have an end screen showing the score results to the student along with a retrieved gif from an API.
 5. The quiz should allow the student to play again after they have finished their current quiz.